Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 Without the ability to define a combined read and write semantics the definition of an RPortPrototype and a PPortPrototype is required for reading and writing the applicable data.

+<-------------- multimodal context
+This diagram illustrates an Application SW-Component interacting with an NvBlock SW-Component to read and write persistent data (“MyNvData”) through mirrored required/provided port prototypes, with the NvBlock mapping both ports to an internal RAM storage element.

+• Component hierarchy
+  – Two AtomicSwComponentTypes: “Application SW Component” and “NvBlock SW Component”
+  – No nested compositions; they are standalone instances linked by assembly connectors

+• Ports & interfaces
+  – Each SW-Component defines an AbstractRequiredPortPrototype (R_MyNvData) and an AbstractProvidedPortPrototype (P_MyNvData)
+  – Both ports use a shared DataInterface (e.g. ApplicationCompositeDataType)
+  – AssemblySwConnectors cross-link P_MyNvData↔R_MyNvData in both directions

+• Data flow
+  – Application invokes its P_MyNvData to send new NvData into the NvBlock
+  – Application reads back stored data via its R_MyNvData, served by the NvBlock’s P_MyNvData
+  – Bidirectional synchronous data exchange routed through the block’s ramBlock

+• Key AUTOSAR concepts
+  – Port prototypes (PRPortPrototype) and ClientServerInterface
+  – ArVariableInImplementationDataInstanceRef mapping of ports to an internal ApplicationDataPrototype (“ramBlock”)
+  – Dashed “mappings” represent DataPrototypeMapping/InstantiationDataDefProps

+• Scenario
+  – Demonstrates how a generic non-volatile storage SWC exposes internal RAM via provided ports for application use, validating the need for PRPortPrototypes in AUTOSAR. ---------------------->
 Figure 2.7: Use Case 1 for the existence of PRPortPrototype

 Technically, this read and write access is related to the same data item in an NVRAM Block.
 This requires a consistent connection of the PortPrototypes between an NvBlockSwComponentType and ApplicationSwComponentType as well as a consistent mapping of the corresponding RPortPrototype and a PPortPrototype of the NvBlockSwComponentType and the related element of the ramBlock.